+been very steady."

+Immediately the remembrance of the violent spasmodic movement of his hand came

+"But is this not the result of heredity?
+Are

 "Mine?
-Oh, no-my nerves have always been very steady."
-Then, suddenly, after a pause, he went on:
+Oh, no-my nerves have always

+Then, suddenly, after a pause, he went on: You were alluding to the jerking

-"Ah!
-You were alluding to the jerking movement of my hand every time I try to reach for anything?
+movement of my hand every time I try to reach for anything?
 This arises from a terrible experience which I had.
 Just imagine, this daughter of mine was actually buried alive!"

+not your own nerves somewhat affected?"

+I offered to show them the way toward the valley through which the little river flowed, a deep valley forming a gorge between two tall,

+And we talked, naturally, about the virtue

+"Oh," he said, "my daughter has a strange malady, the seat of which is unknown.
+She suffers from incomprehensible nervous attacks.
+At one time the doctors think she has an attack of heart disease, at another time they imagine it is some affection of the liver, and at another they declare it to be a disease of the spine.
+To-day this protean malady, that assumes a thousand forms and a thousand modes of attack, is attributed to the stomach, which is the great caldron and regulator of the body.
+This is why we have come here.
+For my part, I am rather inclined to think it is the

+pardon my troubling you?"

+craggy, wooded slopes.

+of the waters.

 I could only utter, "Ah!" so great were my astonishment and emotion.

-He continued:

-"Here is the story.
+He continued: "Here is the story.
 It is simple.
 Juliette had been subject for some time to serious attacks of the heart.
 We believed that she had disease of that organ, and were prepared for the worst.
 "One day she was carried into the house cold, lifeless, dead.
 She had fallen down unconscious in the garden.
 The doctor certified that life was extinct.
 I watched by her side for a day and two nights.
 I laid her with my own hands in the coffin, which I accompanied to the cemetery, where she was deposited in the family vault.
-It is situated in the very heart of Lorraine.

-"I wished to have her interred with her jewels, bracelets, necklaces, rings, all presents which she had received from me, and wearing her first ball dress.

-"You may easily imagine my state of mind when I re-entered our home.
+It is situated in the very heart of "I wished to have her interred with her jewels, bracelets, necklaces, rings, all presents which she had received from me, and wearing "You may easily imagine my state of mind when I re-entered our home.
 She was the only one I had, for my wife had been dead for many years.
-I found my way to my own apartment in a half-distracted condition, utterly exhausted, and sank into my easy-chair, without the capacity to think or the strength to move.
-I was nothing better now than a suffering, vibrating machine, a human being who had, as it were, been flayed alive; my soul was like an open wound.

-"My old valet, Prosper, who had assisted me in placing Juliette in her coffin, and aided me in preparing her for her last sleep, entered the room noiselessly, and asked:
+I found my way to my own apartment ir a half-distracted condition, utterly exhausted, and sank into my easy-chair, without the capacity to think or the strength to move.
+I was nothing better now than a suffering, vibrating machine, a human being who had, as it were, been flayed alive; my soul was like an open "My old valet, Prosper, who had assisted me in placing Juliette in her coffin, and aided me in preparing her for her last sleep, entered "'Monsieur is wrong,' he urged.

-"'Does monsieur want anything?'

-"I merely shook my head in reply.

-"'Monsieur is wrong,' he urged.
 'He will injure his health.
-Would monsieur like me to put him to bed?'

-"I answered: 'No, let me alone!'

-"And he left the room.

-"I know not how many hours slipped away.
+Would monsieur like me to "I know not how many hours slipped away.
 Oh, what a night, what a night!
 It was cold.
-My fire had died out in the huge grate; and the wind, the winter wind, an icy wind, a winter hurricane, blew with a regular, sinister noise against the windows.
+My fire had died out in the huge grate; and the wind, the winter wind, an icy wind, a winter hurricane, blew with a regular, sinister noise the room noiselessly, and asked:

+put him to bed?' against the windows.